JoeMei0603/EST-Exercise1/Documentation.md

 the necessary modifications, the test passed successfully.

 (ii) Testing with only negative "candidates" and a positive target failed, revealing an undocumented constraint.
-Upon investigation, I found that the target must be greater than or equal to 0.
+After checking the Code (see 1.), I found out that the target must be greater than or equal to 0.
 Extending this assumption, I enforced that "candidates" must also be non-negative.
 Subsequently, I modified the code to throw an IllegalArgumentException for negative candidates, resolving the issue.
 After implementing the necessary modifications, the test passed successfully.

 3. Possible combinations